-The bureau distributed 64,242 publications in support of the division's outreach and regulatory goals to promote a safe and healthy work environment across the state.
+The bureau distributed 48,272 publications in support of the division's outreach and regulatory goals to promote a safe and healthy work environment across the state.

-- The Standards Section reviewed and edited existing safety and health topic pages on the NCDOL website, including pages on COVID-19, Logging and Arboriculture, and the Logging and Arboriculture Special Emphasis Program (SEP), to ensure that content was up to date. - The Standards Section created several new publications including a brochure on injury reporting and quick cards on forklifts, safety data sheets, hazard communication labels and hazard communication pictograms.
-Additionally, ETTA revised the Top 10 Serious Standards Cited in FFY 2022 brochure and Industry Guide 114 Introduction to Migrant Housing Inspections in N.C. - A letter and outreach materials regarding OSH outreach services and publications were mailed to 51 construction employers with five or more serious violations.
-This letter is an outreach strategy used by the Construction SEP committee to lower injury and illness rates in construction. - Through an alliance with Lamar Advertising, six billboards were posted across the state.
-The billboards promoted the NCDOL Safety Awards Program, Fall Prevention Stand-Down Week, Safe + Sound Week, Trench Safety Stand-Down, the Construction Forum and Heat Illness Prevention.
+- All safety and health topics on the NCDOL website were updated with new or revised content and 28 new topics were added. - ETTA's Standards Section made several revisions to existing publications.
+This included brochures on the following: Manager of Environmental Safety and Health Program (MESH), Spanish Toolbox Reviews, ETTA and the Top 10 Serious Standards Cited in FFY 2023, as well as updates to a Quick Card on Tree Trimming and an Industry Guide on Migrant Housing Inspections in NC. - A letter and outreach materials regarding OSH outreach services and publications were mailed to 36 construction employers with five or more serious violations.
+This letter is an outreach strategy used by the Construction SEP committee to lower injury and illness rates in construction. - Through an alliance with Lamar Advertising, six different billboards were posted across the state.
+The billboards addressed the following topics: Construction Forum, Fall Prevention Stand Down (2), Trench Safety, Grain Safety Stand Down, Heat Stress Prevention, and the Safe + Sound Initiative.